raymondji/commitstack/README.md

 │                                                  │
 ╰──────────────────────────────────────────────────╯
 > git checkout main
-Your branch is up to date with 'origin/main'.
+Your branch is ahead of 'origin/main' by 2 commits.
-╭──────────────────────────────────────────────────╮
+  (use "git push" to publish your local commits) ╭──────────────────────────────────────────────────╮
 │                                                  │
 │ Next, let's create our first branch:             │